 Last weekend was actually insane.
 I’ve just got back from hosting Where’s Mollie Global Travellers Adventure #4 in Cornwall UK and I am still on the most incredible high from it.

-If you’re sat wondering what on earth is Where’s Mollie Global Travellers?
+If you’re sat wondering what on earth Global Travellers is, it’s my tour operator.
+I run adventures for young people that reconnect them with each other and the outdoors.
 You can read more on my blog post here.

 Adventure #4 was added to the 2018 calendar to celebrate one whole year since I started the WMGT family on Facebook and once again the atmosphere, interaction and feedback from the weekend has blown me away.